rawaaqaffaf/BudgetingApp/README.md

 # Browser used in testing:
 Chrome browser.

-# App features:
+##  App features:

 This app has 2 basic features:
+### 1.Budget app feature:
-1.Budget app feature where you can add your inflow and outflow values in categories, give the categories a description and add it to your list where you can a result of your working balance  calculated by (Total Inflow – Total Outflow) values.
+where you can add your inflow and outflow values in categories, give the categories a description and add it to your list where you can a result of your working balance  calculated by (Total Inflow – Total Outflow) values.
-2.Second feature is the reports :
+### 2.Second feature is the reports :
 Where you can sort out your total Inflow vs your total Outflow.
 Sorting out your spending based on the category.

-# Conditions :
+## Conditions :
 1. Try adding a category without assigning a value.
 2. Try to add a category without adding a description.
 3. Try adding a description with special chars, numbers.